 From how we plan, where we go, how we book and what we do—travel transforms year after year.
 So what has changed?
 Let’s take a look at emerging travel trends for 2018:

 One of the first major trends that continues to grow year after year is the exploration of new places off the beaten path.
 More and more travelers are looking to fine-tune their itinerary to include the city’s hidden gems and avoid the over-touristy spots.
-The most visited sites are becoming (or have become) so popular that many are not enjoyable as they were a few years or even a decade ago, thanks to growth in tourism.
+The most visited sites are becoming (or have become) so popular that many are not as enjoyable as they were a few years or even a decade ago, thanks to growth in tourism.

-Travelers can attest that the little eateries, smaller markets and other sites can offer a better cultural experience for those who want to be more adventurous when they travel.
+Travelers can attest that the little eateries, smaller markets, and other sites can offer a better cultural experience for those who want to be more adventurous when they travel.

 Another emerging travel trend for 2018 is culinary excursions.
 Travelers are hungry…for food!
-No matter where we go, we have to eat, and for many that has become a reason to go somewhere.
-From Parts Unknown with Anthony Bourdain and Bizarre Foods with Andrew Zimmern, to Instagram and Facebook, the media has opened our eyes to new cuisines and delicacies we can travel to, to eat.
+No matter where we go, we have to eat, and for many, that has become a reason to go somewhere.
+From Parts Unknown with Anthony Bourdain and Bizarre Foods with Andrew Zimmern to Instagram and Facebook, the media has opened our eyes to new cuisines and delicacies we can travel to, to eat.
 And with new services like EatWith and Meal Sharing—the culinary journey is booming more than it ever has before.

 Third on our list of travel trends is facial recognition technology, which is expanding throughout airports around the world.
-They are used by governments at border control to help identify illegal aliens using a false identity, and at departure gates to check people in to a flight.
+They are used by governments at border control to help identify illegal aliens using a false identity, and at departure gates to check people into a flight.
 Airlines are insisting and pushing airports to adapt to the new technology, as it will help make everything much more efficient.

 Now, you can feel home away from home at other apartments and houses you can rent out entirely.
-It can’t get more amazing than being in a cute bungalow near a beach with your own private amenities (kitchen, bedroom, dining room, living room and even a pool and deck), for instance.
+It can’t get more amazing than being in a cute bungalow near a beach with your own private amenities (kitchen, bedroom, dining room, living room, and even a pool and deck), for instance.

 Flying in Comfort for Less

-Last but not least on our list of emerging travel trends for 2018 is the need to travel in comport for less—be it in business or first class.
+Last but not least on our list of emerging travel trends for 2018 is the need to travel in comfort for less—be it in business or first class.
 More and more people are choosing comfort when flying long-haul, and with credit cards that earn miles and companies such as ours that has access to unpublished fares, the option to fly in style is becoming easier and easier without the hefty price tag.